nelodev/weather-api/README.md

 # Weather API

-This project is just created to play with the Weather API
+This project is just created to play with axios and the Weather API